slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'Listen to predict a collapse.'*

-Inertia is why a car does not stop the moment the brakes are applied.
+- Inertia is why a car does not stop the moment the brakes are applied.

-When problems shift faster than your rate of adaptation you go extinct.
+- When problems shift faster than your rate of adaptation you go extinct.

-Small changes in a complex system can cause sudden and large changes.

-opportunities is taking the jobs that others don't want.
+- opportunities is taking the jobs that others don't want.

-Surely by now I’m desperate enough to change. — John Tottenham

-stick to the plan. poople sabotage their one plans when it get tedious, nobnotusos, challegnig or too difficult. people think they need a new plan.

 Be flexible.
 You need to be able to be a diplomate and a fighter, to speak well among the scholars of academia and the blue collar workers down at the bar.
 You need to be comfortable both in a suit and tie and in camouflaged jacket.